Follow these SEO trends for better rankings in 2017

 SEO is a very volatile industry because of the many changes that take place in the Google algorithm within a period.
 The algorithm set in place this month may not be the same the next.
 It is an always evolving algorithm that encourages SEO specialists to stay on their toes and keep abreast with updates.

-As 2015 is now behind us, it has become more important for specialists to look out for trends that can affect search rankings for their keywords in this new year.
+Now we are well into 2017, it has become more important for specialists to look out for trends that can affect search rankings for their keywords this year.

 According to Stone Temple Consulting, rich answers appear on 19.45% of Google search results out of the 850,000 keyword queries used to trigger these.